-Last year, the Project C.U.R.E. saw 3,505 patients, gave out 1,476 pairs of glasses, helped 260 patients see an Opthalmologist, and provided 230 patients with dental care.
+Last year, the Project C.U.R.E. saw 3,505 patients, distributed 1,476 pairs of glasses, helped 260 patients see an Ophthalmologist, and provided 230 patients with dental care.

 We have a need for a variety of non-medical roles for this clinics trip.
 Non-medical personnel are encouraged to apply!

 Surgical Capabilities: General, Ophthalmic, Urology, Gynecological Surgeries.
 If you are a surgeon and are interested in traveling with us to India, please reach out directly to the Director of Clinics & Trainings, firstname.lastname@example.org.

 India is the seventh-largest country by area and home to 1.25 billion people, making it the second most populated country in the world.
 Historically known for its trade routes, vast empires and rich culture dating back thousands of years; it is as rich in culture as it is in beauty.
 Temples in India can be seen far and wide as India is recognized as the birthplace of Hinduism and Buddhism.
 The northeastern state of Manipur has been called the ‘Jewel of India’ because of its surrounding hills, oval-shaped valley and boundless beauty.
 Its location and geography make this part of India particularly unique.
 Rugged hills, narrow valleys and fertile farmlands, Manipur is largely an agrarian society.
 Most of the people are of the Meitei ethnic group but Manipur is also home to indigenous tribal groups with distinct cultures and dialects that separate them from the rest of India.
 The folklore, natural beauty, dances and indigenous games are only a few things that make Manipur special.

 About the Program Cost